beroset/autoproject/README.md

 ## How to build

-On most Linux machines with CMake installe, building will look something like this:
+On most Linux machines with CMake installed, building will look something like this:

     export CXXFLAGS="-Wall -Wextra -pedantic -std=c++14"
     mkdir build